nus-cs2103/website-base/admin/appendixF-teamworkIssues.md

 **If you have very unreliable or totally disengaged team members** :

-* Re-distribute project work so that such team members cannot bring down the entire team.
+* Re-allocate to others any mission-critical work allocated to that person so that such team members cannot bring down the entire team.
 * However, do not leave out such team members from project communications.
 Always keep them in the loop so that they can contribute any time they wish to.
 * Furthermore, evaluate them sincerely and fairly during peer evaluations so that they do get the grade their work deserves, no more, no less.
 * Be courteous to such team members too.
 Some folks have genuine problems that prevent them from contributing more although they may not be able tell you the reasons.
 Just do your best for the project and assume everyone else is doing their best too, although their best may be lower than yours.